-Any proposal that a stockholder desires to include in the Company's proxy statement for presentation at the 2017 Annual Meeting must be received by the Company at Mohawk Industries, Inc., P.O.
-Box 12069, 160 South Industrial Boulevard, Calhoun, Georgia 30703, Attention: Secretary, on or before December 5, 2016 and must comply with the requirements of SEC Rule 14a-8.
-In addition, any stockholder who intends to present a director nomination or other proposal at the 2017 Annual Meeting, other than through inclusion in the Company's proxy statement pursuant to SEC Rule 14a-8, must provide the Company with advance notice of such nomination or other stockholder proposal no earlier than December 5, 2016, and no later than February 18, 2017 and provide all of the information specified under the Company's Bylaws.
-A copy of our Bylaws may be obtained by written request to the Company at Mohawk Industries, Inc., P.O.
+Any proposal that a stockholder desires to include in the Company's proxy statement for presentation at the 2019 Annual Meeting must be received by the Company at Mohawk Industries, Inc., P.O.
+Box 12069, 160 South Industrial Boulevard, Calhoun, Georgia 30703, Attention: Secretary, on or before December 7, 2018 and must comply with the requirements of SEC Rule 14a-8.
+In addition, any stockholder who intends to present a director nomination or other proposal at the 2019 Annual Meeting, other than through inclusion in the Company's proxy statement pursuant to SEC Rule 14a-8, must provide the Company with advance notice of such nomination or other stockholder proposal no earlier than December 7, 2018, and no later than February 20, 2019 and provide all of the information specified under the Company's Bylaws.
+A copy of our bylaws may be obtained by written request at Mohawk Industries, Inc., P.O.
 Box 12069, 160 South Industrial Boulevard, Calhoun, Georgia 30703, Attention: Secretary.